Helping Your Child Transition Into Middle School or Junior High - Topic Overview

 many adolescents.
 Some need help adjusting to more complex and varied subjects

-and increased homework.
-Help your children set short and long-term goals and
+and more homework than in past years.
+Help your children set short- and long-term goals and

 prioritize tasks.
 Get a calendar or date book and show them how to list their